bradkaley/Real_Estate_Analysis_Dashboard/README.md

 # Real_Estate_Analysis_Dashboard
-Dashboard to provide customers with information to analyze real estate properties in San Francisco to determine whether to invest.
+This dashboard provides customers with information to analyze real estate properties in San Francisco to determine whether to invest.
+The different tabs present a visual analysis of historical prices of housing units, sale price per square foot, and gross rent in San Francisco, California from 2010-2016.
+Navigate through the tabs above to explore more details about the evolution of the real estate market on the The Golden City across the years.